vishnu5898/data-pipeline-assignment/README.md

 1. A mock API to simulate real-time market data is set.
 The api demonstrates real-time-data api from stock market.
 2. A basic and simple pipeline that ingests, processes and stores this data is designed and implemented.
 3. The pipeline only works in a real-time manner till the data ingestion and storage to Postgresql table.
-4. Tableau cannot be incorporated with this pipeline as it is not a paid version, but images of dashboard are attached.

 ### Data Governance and Data Structures
 ##### `Key points`